johnath/beep/DEVELOPMENT.md

   * Does [`CHANGELOG`](CHANGELOG) start with the proper version number?

+  * Does [`CREDITS`](CREDITS) contain the credits information for all new commits since the last release?

+  * Are the copyright notices inside code files up to date?

   * Does `beep --version` contain the current year?

   * Does [`GNUmakefile`](GNUmakefile) define `PACKAGE_VERSION` as the